microsoft/30daysof/website/docs/roadmaps/data-science.md

 ---
-sidebar_position: 1
+sidebar_position: 5
-title: Progressive Web Apps
+title: Data Science
 ---

 # Roadmap

-## Overview

-:::info #30DaysOfPWA
+:::info #30DaysOfDataScience

 _What is it?
 Who is behind this?
 What are the learning goals?_
 :::